yetulaxman/containers-workflows/_hands-on/day1/Hello-world-docker.md

 #### What will happen if you run the above command again?
 Did you observe any change in terminal output now?

-Docker image has already been downloaded locally and therefore docker can execute the container straight away.
+Docker image has already been downloaded locally and therefore docker can run the container straight away.

 #### What is the default image tag used in `hello-world` example?

-By default, an image is pulled with `latest` tag.
+By default, an image is pulled with `latest` tag if available.
 It is possible to pull an image with a specified tag and is actually a good practice to use specific tag name for reproducible research.
 Tag provides a version control-like mechanism for docker images.

 Congratulations, you have run a “Hello-World” Docker successfully !!!

-## (Bonus) Exercise

-1. Run a container from an image named "alpine" from DockerHub and execute a command inside that container so that output from the container is "Welcome to CSC !"